(Part 2) Creating a list of small routine tasks around the house

 There is no work requirement here; a person’s “job” is to move forward with their own stated goals and dreams, intentions, plans.
 That is what we are here to support.

-That said, oftentimes people do want to help, and it can be beneficial to the person as well as to the house.
+That said, oftentimes people do want to help with daily chores or special projects, and it can be beneficial to the person as well as to the house.
 In my previous post I made a list of the most repetitive tasks around our house that anyone can do.

 Here, I’m starting a list of our household tasks that require a little bit more knowledge and practice.